WORLD BEE DAY 2019

 For many of the smallholder farmers who grow crops which depend on pollination (such as cocoa and coffee), a death of pollinators could mean less income and greater vulnerability to hunger and malnutrition.”
 (FAO)

 It is not just up to the organisations.
-Every individual can have an impact.
+Every individual can have an impact, and what better time than World Bee Day.

 “But the rest of us play an important role, too.
 As citizens, we need to urge our governments to increase collaboration among national and international organizations, academic and research bodies and networks to monitor, research and assess pollinators and pollination services.
 Farmers can help maintain pollinator abundance, diversity and health by ensuring that farms have food resources and shelter continuously available to pollinators.”
 (FAO)